 STEP TWO: Fold over, iron, then (or hem) the edges.
 A jaggedy stitch holds great and looks like this.

 PRO TIP: Mistakes are no big deal.
 A perfect square makes the best swaddler, but any shape will do for a stroller blanket or play mat.
 The baby below (Holden) required tight swaddling for several months.
 The baby doll was much more relaxed and barely put up a fight.

-Seven years later and we’re still using this robot blankie.
+A handful of years later and we’re still using this robot blankie.
 I also just gifted a few others circa 2005 over the weekend.
 Sniff.